1. Select the property you are interested in.

 The Notary ensures the legally correct transfer of the property by checking all the official documents required and prepares the Purchase Agreement (Title of the Property), which is signed by the parties in his/her Office.

-5. Select Accountant.
+5. Select an Accountant.

-The acquisition of Tax Registry Number (AFM) is mandatory for those wishing to buy a property in Greece (Foreigners, Permanent Residents abroad).
+The acquisition of a Tax Registry Number (AFM) is mandatory for those wishing to buy a property in Greece (Foreigners, Permanent Residents abroad).
 The Tax Registration Number is issued by the Tax Office directly with the display of your passport and birth certificate either by you or by a proxy attorney or accountant.

 7. Open an account with one Greek Bank.

-Account opening is easy, requires a minimum of time and usually does not require a minimum deposit.
-You must present personally to the Bank your Passport or Identity Document, the VAT number and proof of permanent residence (e.g. Public Utilities Account – PPC, Water, Phone landline Bill).
+Account opening is easy, requires a minimum of time, and usually does not require a minimum deposit.
+You must present personally to the Bank your Passport or Identity Document, the VAT number, and proof of permanent residence (e.g. Public Utilities Account – PPC, Water, Phone landline Bill).
 All payments related to the purchase of the property will be made through this Account to prove that these funds come from abroad and are not taxable in Greece.